-Schedulers provide a mechanism for throttling and scheduling requests based on importance when service resources are limited.
-The throttling is achieved through token buckets.
-To gain admittance, each request must obtain tokens from the bucket.
-When tokens are depleted, incoming requests enter a queue, awaiting admittance based on a weighted fair queuing algorithm.
-This algorithm ensures equitable resource allocation across workloads, factoring in the priority and weight (tokens) of each request.
+Schedulers provide a mechanism for prioritizing requests based on importance when the service capacity is limited.
+Scheduling of requests is based on a weighted fair queuing algorithm that ensures equitable resource allocation across workloads, factoring in the priorities and tokens (weight) of each request.

 This diagram illustrates the working of a scheduler for workload prioritization.

 Priority represents the importance of a request compared to the other requests in the queue.
-It varies from 0 to an unlimited positive integer, indicating the urgency level, with higher numbers denoting higher priority.
+It varies from 0 to any positive number, indicating the urgency level, with higher numbers denoting higher priority.
 The position of a flow in the queue is computed based on its virtual finish time using the following formula:

 Tokens are determined in the following order of precedence: